bmeg/grip/website/content/docs/databases/sql.md

 # SQL

-Arachne supports modeling an existing SQL database as a graph.
-Arachne has been tested against [PostgreSQL][psql], but should  work with
+GRIP supports modeling an existing SQL database as a graph.
+GRIP has been tested against [PostgreSQL][psql], but should  work with
 [MySQL][sql] (4.1+) and [MariaDB][maria].

-Since Arachne uses Go's `database/sql` package, we could (in thoery) support any SQL databases listed on: https://github.com/golang/go/wiki/SQLDrivers.
-Open an [issue](https://github.com/bmeg/arachne/issues/new) if you would like to request support for your favorite SQL database.
+Since GRIP uses Go's `database/sql` package, we could (in thoery) support any SQL databases listed on: https://github.com/golang/go/wiki/SQLDrivers.
+Open an [issue](https://github.com/bmeg/grip/issues/new) if you would like to request support for your favorite SQL database.

 ## Configuration Notes